Key bondholder group says AMR board should be replaced

 A spokesman for AMR declined to comment on Wednesday.

-The circulation of the letter may also signal an attempt by the union to nudge its members toward ratifying the new labor contract proposed by AMR.
+The circulation of the letter may also signal an attempt by the union to nudge its members toward ratifying a new labor contract proposed by AMR.

 Resolving the bitter, years-long labor dispute between AMR and its pilots is a top priority for the company and its creditors, as AMR tries to convince investors of its long-term stability.

+The contract would give the pilots a 13.5 percent equity stake in the company.
+The bondholders said in their letter that they would work cooperatively with AMR’s shareholders in selecting a new board.

-The bondholders’ commitment to work cooperatively with shareholders “shows that APA’s 13.5 percent equity claim is of critical importance in shaping what the new American Airlines will look like and who will lead it,” the union said in a statement circulated to its members along with the letter.
+“This commitment by the (bondholders)... shows that APA’s 13.5 percent equity claim is of critical importance in shaping what the new American Airlines will look like and who will lead it,” the union said in a statement circulated to its members along with the letter.

 The case is In re AMR Corp et al, U.S. Bankruptcy Court, Southern District of New York, No. 11-15463.